filipe-silva/FireflyIII.Net/generated/docs/PiggyBanksApi.md

 <a id="storepiggybank"></a>
 # **StorePiggyBank**
-> PiggyBankSingle StorePiggyBank (PiggyBank piggyBank)
+> PiggyBankSingle StorePiggyBank (PiggyBankStore piggyBankStore)

 Store a new piggy bank